PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 rect(0, 200, 100, 100);
 ```

-If you run my code you should see the following.
+If you run the above code you should see a square on a black background!

 ![black void square processing.js processing spark3d](/Assets/black-void-square.png)

+Yay!

 If you put the `rect` command *before* the background command...